 A stand-alone Transmission Protection Mechanism will come at a cost to the ECB’s monetary policy credibility and could potentially add to moral hazard in debt markets.
 The main point is its conditionality.
 While the tool may reduce fiscal risks and support the creditworthiness of these sovereigns over the short term, progress over debt stabilisation will remain key to the eurozone’s long-term sustainability.

-Note: This article represents the views of the authors and not those of the European Bank for Reconstruction and Development (EBRD), the National Institute of Economic and Social Research (NIESR), EUROPP – European Politics and Policy or the London School of Economics.
+Note: This article represents the views of the authors and not those of EUROPP – European Politics and Policy, the London School of Economics, the European Bank for Reconstruction and Development or the National Institute of Economic and Social Research.
 The authors would like to thank, without implicating them, Jagjit Chadha, Stephen Millard, Mateusz Szczurek, and Peter Sanfey, for comments on an earlier draft.
 Featured image credit: Andrej Hanzekovic/European Central Bank (CC BY-NC-ND 2.0)